A Victorian Christmas Special

 Love Local for Foodies would love to see you down at the Quays.

-Come and say hello and see what special gifts and hampers we have lined up for you this year.
+Come and say hello and see what special foodie gifts and Artisan hampers we have lined up for you this year.
 Get an early start on your Christmas shopping and soak up the seasonal atmosphere at GQ Victorian Christmas Market from 19 – 22 November.
 Dont forget, you can create your own hamper with us, for something really bespoke.